feross/feross.org/_posts/2012-10-08-html5-fullscreen-api-attack.md

 Links are the bread and butter of the web.
 People click links all day long -- people are pretty trained to think that clicking a link on the web is safe.
 Saavy users may check the link's destination in the status bar before clicking, however, in this case it won't do them any good.

-Most browsers don't do a good job of making it clear that the browser just entered fullscreen mode.
-Safari show a quick half-second animation, then *no indication at all* that the browser is in fullscreen mode, making users susceptible to all kinds of phsishing attacks involving fake OS and browser UI.
+**Most browsers don't do a good job of making it clear that the browser just entered fullscreen mode.** Safari show a quick half-second animation, then *no indication at all* that the browser is in fullscreen mode, making users susceptible to all kinds of phsishing attacks involving fake OS and browser UI.

 Chrome and Firefox (especially recent versions) do a better job of putting their own UI on top of the fullscreened content, but in Chrome especially, it's pretty subtle and easily missed.

 I'm sure we can all think of friends or family that would be fooled by a trick like this.
-After all, enough people still respond to nigerian scam emails that it's still profitible to keep sending them.
+After all, enough people still respond to Nigerian scam emails that it's profitible to continue sending them!

 ## A quick note about "features vs. security" in software

-In software engineering, functionality and security are at odds with each other.
+In software engineering, **functionality and security are at odds with each other**.
 When you add a new feature to a complex system, it's impossible to predict how the new feature will interact with each of the thousands of existing features, in all their myriad combinations.

-When the fullscreen API was first drafted by Mozilla, they predicted attacks like this.
+When the fullscreen API was first drafted by Mozilla, they predicted attacks like this:

 > Browser vendors are well aware of the potential security issues with fullscreen.
 For example, a malicious site could show a full screen Windows or Mac login window and steal a password.
 That’s why they are disabling keyboard support by default and only enabling by explicitly asking. -- [John Dyer](http://johndyer.name/native-fullscreen-javascript-api-plus-jquery-plugin/)